608 Fifth Avenue: RFR and Vornado operation

 The leasehold was sold to RFR Holding, a company held by German investors, in 1998 for about $22 million, though Korein retained ownership of the land.
 Aby Rosen of RFR planned to renovate the building for $1.5 million.
 Although the building was fully occupied, Rosen wished to seek higher rents; at the time, average rents at 608 Fifth Avenue were around 45 $/ft2, compared with 55 $/ft2 for similar Midtown buildings.
 Switzerland Tourism continued to operate an office in the building, as did confectionery Minamoto Kitchoan.
 Clothing company Lacoste opened a store at 608 Fifth Avenue in 2003, and Japanese jeweler Niwaka opened a store in 2006.
 Lacoste expanded its store into the Niwaka space in 2011.
 This was part of a southward expansion of retail on Fifth Avenue in the early 2010s.

 Vornado Realty Trust assumed RFR's mortgage in 2013 and paid $8.5 million that RFR owed on the mortgage.
 At that point, the Korein family still owned the land under 608 Fifth Avenue.
 The next year, clothing retailer Topshop announced that it would lease the retail space for $15 million, replacing the Lacoste store.
-However, the Topshop store closed in 2020 because Topshop went bankrupt.
+Topshop sought to sublease its space by 2018, and the store there closed in 2020 because Topshop went bankrupt.
 In June 2020, Vornado gave up its lease on the building.
 The deal generated $70 million for Vornado, which at the time was experiencing financial losses due to the COVID-19 pandemic in New York City.
-By 2021, the empty storefront was being used to advertise HBO Max's release of the film No Sudden Move.
+By 2021, the empty storefront was being used to advertise HBO Max's release of the film No Sudden Move; it also hosted New York Fashion Week the same year.
+Fashion retailer Aritzia leased a 33000 ft2 storefront at the building in mid-2022, opening a store there in December 2024.

 Reception

 Robert Goelet felt that "the building had to be one of beauty and of durability in addition to being modern".
 Christopher Gray, writing for The New York Times in 1990, referred to 608 Fifth Avenue as "one giant Art Moderne cigarette case of marble".
 Joseph Giovannini, another Times writer, listed 608 Fifth Avenue's lobby in 1984 as part of a walking tour of the "city's best lobbies".
-The New Yorker architectural critic Lewis Mumford sarcastically described 608 Fifth Avenue as "an excellent period reproduction — Modernique, 1925", regarding it as little more than a parody of the earlier Childs Restaurant building.
+The New Yorker architectural critic Lewis Mumford sarcastically described 608 Fifth Avenue as "an excellent period reproduction—Modernique, 1925", regarding it as little more than a parody of the earlier Childs Restaurant building.
 Robert A. M. Stern, in his book New York 1930, called the building "a luxuriously detailed but bastardized interpretation of the International Style".
 In 2017, architectural historian Anthony W. Robins wrote that the Goelet Building's lobby was "one of New York's best-kept Deco secrets".